Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 ### Upstart

-This guide assumes you used the Linux guide to install Red and that your Linux distribution uses Upstart.
+This guide assumes you used the Linux guide to install Red **and that your Linux distribution uses Upstart**.

 Run this command in terminal: